orfeotoolbox/OTB/Documentation/Cookbook/rst/QGISInterface.rst

 directly done in QGIS Provider (see above).

-If you use older version of QGIS (from 3.2 to 3.6), you need to install an additional plugin to use OTB applications.
+If you use older version of QGIS (from 3.2 to 3.6), you need to install an additional plugin in order to use OTB applications.
 This plugin is available [here](https://gitlab.orfeo-toolbox.org/orfeotoolbox/qgis-otb-plugin) with specific installation instructions.